BERT4beam: Large AI Model Enabled Generalized Beamforming Optimization: Conclusion

 \section{Conclusion}

 This paper has investigated the application of pre-trained AI models in wireless communications by proposing the BERT4beam framework.
-We have considered beamforming tasks at the token level, enabling tokenization of CSI to make it compatible with language model architectures.
-Then, we have proposed two models, i.e., BERT and UBERT, to handle the token sequence tasks.
-After pre-training, the BERT model can be directly applied to systems with dynamic user counts and can be efficiently fine-tuned to new tasks.
-The UBERT model, empowered by element-wise tokenization, antenna encoding, task embedding, and pre-training with multi-task loss function, can achieve near-optimal performance across various tasks.
-Numerical results have demonstrated the effectiveness of the proposed approaches, and highlighted the LLMs’ superior generalization ability and promising deployment potential in practical wireless networks.
+We have considered beamforming tasks at the token level, enabling CSI tokenization to make it compatible with LLM architectures.
+Then, we have proposed two models, i.e., BERT and UBERT, to handle the token sequence-based beamforming design tasks.
+After pre-training, the BERT model can be directly deployed in systems with varying user counts and efficiently fine-tuned to adapt to new tasks.
+The UBERT model, augmented by element-wise tokenization, antenna encoding, task embedding, and pre-training with a tailored multi-task loss function, can achieve near-optimal performance across various tasks.
+Numerical results have demonstrated the effectiveness of the proposed approaches, and highlighted tthe superior generalization capability of LLMs as well as their promising deployment potential in practical wireless networks. {Future research will focus on extending the proposed framework to develop LLMs for various physical-layer tasks, enabling more generalizable and adaptive AI-driven strategies for wireless communication systems.}

 \normalem